MicrosoftDocs/SupportArticles-docs/support/dynamics-365/supply-chain/procurement/approved-vendor-effective-date.md

 ---
 title: Can't change the effective date for an approved vendor
-description: Provides a resolution for the issue that the approved vendor list by product entity doesn't allow the effective date to be changed.
+description: Provides a resolution for the issue that the Approved vendor list by product entity doesn't allow the effective date to be changed.
 author: GalynaFedorova
 ms.date: 05/31/2021
 ms.topic: troubleshooting